openedx-unsupported/devstack/docs/troubleshoot_general_tips.rst

 This issue was introduced on edx-platform master in July 2023 and was resolved in August 2023 (without becoming part of a named release).
 See https://github.com/openedx/devstack/issues/1138 for more details, including a workaround for those unable to upgrade their repos or images for some reason.

-.. _pull new code and images:
+.. _update your repos and pull the latest images:

 Updating Devstack
 =================